Juan Soldado: Veneration

 Shortly after his execution, the story began circulating that Castillo Morales was innocent and had been framed by a superior officer, Jesse Cardoza, who was guilty of the crime.
 Residents began reporting strange events associated with Castillo Morales' gravesite shortly after his death, including blood seeping from his grave and ghostly voices.
 Others began leaving stones at his tomb, attributing miraculous occurrences to them.

 At the Puerta Blanca cemetery, there are now small chapels dedicated to Castillo Morales.
 The first one is the edge of the pantheon where he died.
 The second chapel is for all to enter and is where it says he is buried; both chapels are regularly visited and prayed at by people who have problems crossing the border into the United States or who are involved in the human trafficking in Mexico in and around the borderland.
 Devotees have also claimed that he has interceded for them in other areas, such as health and family problems.

 Other shrines to Juan Soldado can be found elsewhere throughout the region, while votive candles, ex-voto cards, and other religious items devoted to him are sold throughout northwestern Mexico and the areas of California and Arizona where immigrants passing through the region have established communities.
 Similar cults have arisen around the gravesites of other victims injustice who met a violent death and who are believed to have the power to intercede on behalf of those who pray for them.

 Juan Soldado's cult reflects, in some ways, the unsettled community that Tijuana was and is.
 The Catholic Church had no well-established local saints in the Tijuana region and was itself compromised in the eyes of many by its association with the powerful interests against whom the Mexican Revolution had been fought.
-Juan Soldado, as a humble and nearly anonymous emigrant from the countryside who was allegedly wrongly accused by the authorities, was a fitting symbol of the upheavals that the people of that era and region confronted.
+Juan Soldado, as a nearly anonymous emigrant from the countryside who was allegedly wrongly accused by the authorities, was a fitting symbol of the upheavals that the people of that era and region confronted.